telerik/ajax-docs/controls/fileexplorer/overview.md

 # FileExplorer Overview

-**RadFileExplorer** is a part of the Telerik UI for ASP.NET AJAX suite and it is officially included in the suite in Q1 2009.
+**RadFileExplorer** is a part of the Telerik® UI for ASP.NET Ajax suite and it is officially included in the suite in Q1 2009.
 It allows you to easily add a file explorer functionality to your pages providing your users with the ability to organize files and folders directly from the web page.

 ![Default images](images/FileExplorer-DefaultImage.gif)